On this page

 Both the Netherlands Enterprise Agency and the Netherlands Chamber of Commerce offer starting or inexperienced exporting companies support and advice.
 Get in touch with them if you want to ask for personal help: Netherlands Enterprise Agency or Chamber of Commerce.

-Exports value total of goods from all countries
+Export value of total goods from all countries.